Frequently Asked Questions

 Power supply – Australis:

-– 240 volt at 50 Hz.
+– 240 volts at 50 Hz.
 Electrical outlets are 3-pronged flat pins.
-See illustration.
+See illustration below.
 Large continuous generators provide more power than anyone can use.